Menu Close

 Personal experience, common sense, and scientific evidence all confirm that temperatures are rising across the United States and globally, with record-setting heat waves occurring more frequently and lasting longer than before.
 Increasing temperatures and heat waves impact every cell and organ system in the human body.
 And, while the dangers of excessive heat on populations like older people are well recognized, its impacts on pregnancy, infancy, and childhood often get less attention.
 However, the consequences, including low birth weight, learning loss, and heat-related illnesses, are significant.

 Practical, actionable solutions exist to prevent or minimize these impacts, and many communities, organizations, and nations have already begun implementing them to good effect.
-More information about existing strategies and solutions can be found below and in our Heat Policy Action Guide.
+More information about existing strategies and solutions can be found below and in our Heat Solutions Spotlight.

 Heat Has Especially Powerful Effects on Babies and Young Children